 The very brief popularity of this telephone greeting stemmed from the fact the “ahoy-hoy” was Alexander Graham Bell’s preferred way to answer the phone.
 Ahoy-hoy derives from the term “ahoy”, which is generally associated with being a nautical term used for hailing ships.
 However, there is also significant evidence that it was popularly used as a way to more or less say “hello” in non-nautical situations.
 Further, “hoy” was commonly used as far back as the 14th century as a call to use while driving cattle.
 This precedes the first known instance of it being used in the nautical sense, attached with a leading ‘a’ sound (“a-hoy”).

-“Ahoy-hoy” quickly got beat out in the U.S. and many other English speaking countries by “hello”, which was Thomas Edison’s favorite thing to say when answering the phone.
-The invention of the word hello is often credited to Thomas Edison, including on the popular BBC show QI (Quite Interesting), which is normally an exceptionally accurate show and which is unfortunately not aired in the U.S. In this case, though, QI got one wrong when they stated Edison invented the word “hello”.
+Whatever the case, “Ahoy-hoy” quickly got beat out in the U.S. and many other English speaking countries by “hello”, which was Thomas Edison’s favorite thing to say when answering the phone.
+The invention of the word hello is often credited to Thomas Edison, including on the popular BBC show QI (Quite Interesting), which is normally an exceptionally accurate program (and which is unfortunately not aired in the United States).
+In this case, though, QI got one wrong when they stated Edison invented the word “hello”.